learn-co-curriculum/ruby-arguments-readme/README.md

 Method arguments simply create local variables for you to refer to the value used when the method is actually invoked.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-arguments-readme' title='Method Arguments'>Method Arguments</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-arguments-readme'>Methods and Arguments</a> on Learn.co and start learning to code for free.</p>